ipython/ipython/docs/source/interactive/notebook.rst

 all the code in the ``.py`` file.
 You can later manually partition this into individual cells using the ``Edit | Split Cell`` menu option, or the :kbd:`Ctrl-m -` keyboard shortcut.

-..
-Alternatively, prior to importing the ``.py``, you can manually add ``# <
-.. nbformat>2</nbformat>`` at the start of the file, and then add separators for
-.. text and code cells, to get a cleaner import with the file already broken into
-.. individual cells.